ssocean/UNet-Binarization/README.md

 --out_dir: The directory to save the output images after processing.

---model_pth: The path to the saved neural network model.
+--model_pth: The path to the trained network model.

 --batch_size: The number of images to process in each batch.

---patch_size: The size of each image patch to be processed.
+--patch_size: The size of each image patch to be processed, recommand 256.

 --bitwise_img_size: The size of the images after bitwise operations.
 We recommend setting this value to as large as possible.
 ```